featurist/hyperdom/readme.md

 ### State Management

 It's rare to have to think about state management in Hyperdom.
 Just like React app, a Hyperdom app is often composed of multiple components.
-Unlike React though, Hyperdom does not recreate them on each render - your app has total control over how long those components live.
+Unlike React though, Hyperdom does not _recreate_ them on each render - your app has total control over how long those components live.
 Another crucial difference is that Hyperdom always re-renders the whole app, no matter which component triggered an update.

-This means you don't have to think about which components will be rerendered, you don't have to think about which events will rerender the app, you don't have to think about special data structures - you can use normal JavaScript objects to store state.
-You can now just concentrate on how UI events update your application state, and how that state is rendered on the page.
+This means you can use normal JavaScript objects to store state and simply refer to those objects in jsx.

 ### Events and Bindings